Nonparametric Multi-shape Modeling with Uncertainty Quantification: Preprocessing for Multiple Curves

-When considering a joint multiple-output Gaussian process model with between-curve dependence, we recommend pre-processing prior to fitting, as illustrated by Figure \ref{fig:multishape_comparison_camel}.
-In particular, we recommend the following: \begin{enumerate} \item \emph{Centering:} This translates curves to have its center of mass at the origin in Euclidean space.
+When considering a joint multiple-output Gaussian process model with between-curve dependence, we recommend the following preprocessing steps prior to fitting, as illustrated by Figure \ref{fig:multishape_comparison_camel}: \begin{enumerate} \item \emph{Centering:} This translates curves to have its center of mass at the origin in Euclidean space.
 Empirically, this step does not affect the quality of the model, but assists in visualization and exploratory analysis. \item \emph{Scaling:} This places curves on the same scale by multiplying by a factor inversely proportional to its estimated total length based on observed sample points.
 This step affects the absolute values of model parameter estimates. \item \emph{Rotational and seed alignment:} Since the multiple-output model borrows information across Euclidean coordinates within a fixed curve, it is important to ensure that these dependencies are fairly consistent across curves.
 Rotating curves to match a pre-specified template as best as possible is one way to achieve this.
-Within this process, it is also necessary to identify similar ``starting points'' (referred to as "seeds") across curves in the vector of observed sample points.
+Within this process, it is also necessary to identify similar ``starting points'' (referred to as ``seeds'') across curves in the vector of observed sample points.
 This can be performed simultaneously with rotational alignment. \end{enumerate}